Another Epstein Accuser Sues Financier’s Estate for Sexual Abuse

 The announcement of the suit came after a calamitous interview with Britain's Prince Andrew, who remained friends with Epstein after he was accused of sexually abusing multiple underage girls and has been accused of assaulting one of Epstein’s victims himself.
 The prince said in the interview that he had “no recollection” of meeting the accuser, but later announced plans to “step back” from public duties for the foreseeable future.

-During the press conference Monday, Allred urged Prince Andrew to cooperate with authorites in New York who are still investigating his alleged sex trafficking operation.
+During the press conference Monday, Allred urged Prince Andrew to cooperate with authorities in New York who are still investigating Epstein's alleged sex trafficking operation.

 Attorneys for Epstein’s estate are currently trying to set up a compensation fund to pay his victims without having to litigate each claim.
 The attorneys asked a U.S. Virgin Islands judge last week to approve the program, which they said would give victims “the opportunity to obtain appropriate compensation and to be heard and treated with compassion, dignity and respect.”